processone/docs.ejabberd.im/content/ejabberd-faq/index.md

 ---
-title: ejabberd Frequently Ask Questions (FAQ)
+title: ejabberd Frequently Asked Questions (FAQ)
----
+toc: true

-# ejabberd FAQ
+menu: FAQ

-* This line is a placeholder to generate the table of contents {:toc}
+order: 40
 ---

-## Development process
+# Development process

-### Why is there a commercial version of ejabberd ?
+## Why is there a commercial version of ejabberd?

 The needs from corporations and large scale deployments are very different from the needs of smaller deployments and community.